ScratchAddons/website/site/faq.md

 ### Is Scratch Addons safe?

-The Scratch Addons extension and it's addons are safe.
+Scratch Addons should not have any security issues in its most recent version, found in the Chrome Web Store and Firefox's Addon Library.
 They have been verified by reviewers on contributors of Scratch Addons and by the extension stores.
-If you happen to find a security vulnerability please [make a new issue about it](https://github.com/ScratchAddons/ScratchAddons/issues/new/choose) in the [Scratch Addons GitHub repository](github.com/scratchaddons/scratchaddons).
+If you happen to find a security vulnerability please contact World_Languages privately by emailing `worldxlanguages (at) gmail.com`.
+If you don't get a response within 48 hours, please create an issue [here](https://github.com/ScratchAddons/ScratchAddons/issues/).

+Read our security policy [here](https://github.com/ScratchAddons/ScratchAddons/security/policy).

 ### How can I contribute to Scratch Addons?